microsoft/app-camp/docs/new-adventure/01-create-app.md

 ![View of message extension](/app-camp/assets/new-adventure/Lab01-012-Compose box opens.png)

+You may be asked to log in again as your app opens for the first time.

 Click the text box marked "Your search query" and enter a query such as "teamsfx".
 This starting message extension actually searches the list of npm packages, so you should see several packages with "teamsfx" in the name.

 ![Enter a query](/app-camp/assets/new-adventure/Lab01-013-Enter query.png)

 Choose one of the package names and Teams will insert a message card in the conversation containing information about that package.

-You can also type a message of your own to go along with the card 1️⃣ and then click Send 2️⃣ to share the card with whoever you're chatting with.
+1️⃣ You can also type a message of your own to go along with the card

+2️⃣ Click Send  to share the card with whoever you're chatting with

 ![Send card](/app-camp/assets/new-adventure/Lab01-014-Enter a message and send.png)